patrick-llgc/Learning-Deep-Learning/paper_notes/centerpoint.md

 #### Key ideas
 - Detect center of objects and regress other attributes such as 3D size, 3D orientation and **velocity** (**offset vector** in [CenterTrack](centertrack.md)).
 - Most of 3D space are without measurement.
 Need extra trick to make it work.
-Gaussian blur bigger.
+Gaussian blur bigger. --> cf [AFDet](afdet.md)
 	- Radius function has min of 2 pixels.
 - Representation matters!
 	- Point representation does not have intrinsic orientation.
 	- Using anchors for each object orientation works but is even more ugly and computation heavy.